Welcome to my to-do list.

 - Seer from Underworld.
 AKA the golden toaster-head robot guards in gimp masks.
 The removable masks are going to be the only real hard part, assuming I find a suitable premade body.

 - Plasmaton from Time-Flight.
 The absolute worst monster ever featured on Doctor Who.
 I may make one at some point just as an April Fool's joke.
-(Hey, I already made the Taran Wood Beast)
+(Hey, I already made the Taran Wood Beast and Meglos)